How to Switch Car Insurance Companies: Step-by-Step Guide

 Don't Just Stop Paying

 Stopping payments does not cancel your policy.
 Your insurer may continue billing you, report a non-payment, or send your account to collections.
-Always formally cancel in writing.
+Non-payment lapses can also double your premiums with future insurers.
+Always formally cancel in writing and obtain written confirmation.

 How Refunds Work After Canceling Mid-Policy

 If you cancel before your policy term ends, you are typically entitled to a prorated refund for unused premium days.
-However, some insurers charge a short-rate or administrative cancellation fee.
-Expect your refund via check or account credit within 7–14 days.
-For a full breakdown of what you can expect back, see our guide on car insurance cancellation and refunds.
+However, many insurers charge a short-rate cancellation fee — typically 10–20% of your unearned premium, or a flat $20–$100 administrative charge.
+Expect your refund via check or account credit within 7–14 business days.
+If you financed your premium, the refund may go directly to the financing company.
+For tips on avoiding surprise charges, review our guide on auto-renewal car insurance so you understand how policy terms roll over.
+You may also want to review how removing a car from your policy affects your refund if you're also changing vehicles.

 Notify Your Lienholder or Lender